 The recovery rebate tax credit and stimulus checks are joined at the hip.
-Both the first ($1,200) and second ($600) stimulus checks were simply advance payments of the credit.
-So, if the combined total of your two stimulus checks (i.e., advance payments) is less than the recovery rebate credit amount, you may be able to get the difference back on your 2020 tax return in the form of a larger tax refund or a lower tax bill.
-If your stimulus checks exceeded the amount of the credit, you don't have to repay the difference.
+In fact, third stimulus checks (including "plus-up" payments) were simply advance payments of the credit.
+So, if the combined total of your third stimulus check and any "plus-up" payment is less than your allowed recovery rebate credit amount, you may be able to get the difference back on your 2021 tax return in the form of a larger tax refund or a lower tax bill.
+If your third stimulus check exceeded the amount of the credit, you don't have to repay the difference.
 Either way, you win!

-This helps eligible Americans who either didn't receive a stimulus check or didn't get the full amount.
-And, in some cases, even a person who received both a $1,200 first-round stimulus check and a $600 second-round stimulus payment can claim a recovery rebate credit that boosts their refund or reduces the tax they owe.
-So, even if you're not required to file a 2020 tax return, make sure you at least check to see if you qualify for a recovery rebate credit.
+This helps eligible Americans who either didn't receive a third stimulus check or didn't get the full amount.
+And, in some cases, even a person who received the $1,400 third-round payment can claim a recovery rebate credit that boosts their refund or reduces the tax they owe.
+So, even if you're not required to file a 2021 tax return, make sure you at least check to see if you qualify for the recovery rebate credit.
 If you do, go ahead and file just to claim the credit and get a refund.

 Eligibility for the Recovery Rebate Credit

-The eligibility rules for the recovery rebate credit are basically the same as they were for the first- and second-round stimulus checks.
-The big difference is that eligibility for the stimulus checks was typically based on information found on your 2019 tax return (or your 2018 return for first-round checks), while eligibility for the recovery rebate credit is based on information from your 2020 return.
+The eligibility rules for the recovery rebate credit are basically the same as they were for third-round stimulus checks.
+The big difference is that eligibility for the stimulus check was typically based on information found on your 2019 or 2020 tax return, while eligibility for the recovery rebate credit is based on information from your 2021 return.
 So, you could qualify for a stimulus check but not for the credit – and vice versa.

 - Were a U.S. citizen or U.S. resident alien;

 - Can't be claimed as a dependent on another person's tax return; and